Skip to content

 About the Author

-Chris joined McKonly & Asbury in 2019 and is currently a Supervisor with the firm.
-He is a member of the firm’s Audit & Assurance Segment, serving the manufacturing industry and SOC practice
+Chris joined McKonly & Asbury in 2019 and is currently a Manager with the firm.
+He is a member of the firm’s System and Organization Controls (SOC) & Technology consulting practice, performing SOC 1, SOC 2, and SOC 3 engagements, as… Read more

 Related Services